seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Precalc summary statistics: yes
 ```

-Do not be concerned about an error that an ".ovr" file could not be found.
+When importing raster data, do not be concerned about an error that an ".ovr" file could not be found.
 This is expected.
-Once complete you will find:

-Once complete, look at your `project/datasources.json` file to look at the new entries.
-You can make edits to this file and then run the `reimport:data` command to regenerate the files in `data/dist`.
+Once imported, you'll find the resulting datasets in `data/dist`.
+You'll also find new entries for each datasource in `project/datasources.json`.
+At any point, you can make edits to this file and then run `reimport:data` to regenerate the files in `data/dist`.

 ### Update Geography

-Open `project/geographies.json` to edit it.
+Now you change the projects default geography.

+- Open `project/geographies.json`.
+You will see an array with one geography record called `world`.
-Set `precalc` to `false` for the default `world` geography.
-This will exclude it from precalculation,
+- Set `precalc` to `false` for the default `world` geography.
+This will exclude it from precalculation.

-Now, add a geography for your planning boundary and save the file.
+- Add a new geography record for your planning boundary and save the file.

 ```json
 {